apache/pulsar/site2/docs/concepts-messaging.md

 A consumer is a process that attaches to a topic via a subscription and then receives messages.

-A consumer pulls messages from a broker.
+A consumer sends a [flow permit request](developing-binary-protocol.md#flow-control) to a broker to get messages.
 There is a queue at the consumer side to receive messages pushed from the broker.
 The queue size is configurable by [`receiverQueueSize`](client-libraries-java.md#configure-consumer) (default: 1000).
 Each time `consumer.receive()` is called, a message is dequeued from the buffer.
-If the requested message size of a consumer is larger than the queue size, after all messages in the queue are consumed, messages are delivered to the consumer immediately once there comes new messages in the queue.

 ### Receive modes